What is Biological Maturation?

 The below calculator will provide two results, the estimated age at peak height velocity (APHV) and the maturation category (early, on-time or late developer).
 The age at peak height velocity is an estimate of when the player did, or is predicted to go through the most intensive phase of the adolescent growth spurt.
 Some players will have already been through the growth spurt, others are yet to do so.
 To categorise their maturation status, the APHV is cross-referenced with normative data for boys and girls.
 The age criteria used to categorise biological maturation is as follows:

 Should the player be classified as a late developer, the player can register for a verification assessment to be conducted by FNSW.
-If confirmed as a late-developer, the player has the option to register in a lower-age category, however we recommend that the technical directors, coaches, players and parents consider carefully the implications of competing at a lower age-category.
-In border-line cases where the player is close to the late-maturer cut-off (APHV >14.3 for boys, and > 12.3 for girls), players can also register for verification assessment by FNSW.
+If confirmed as a late developer, the player has the option to register in a lower-age category, however we recommend that the technical directors, coaches, players and parents consider carefully the implications of competing at a lower age-category.
+In border-line cases where the player is close to the late developer cut-off (APHV >14.4 for boys, and > 12.4 for girls), players can also register for verification assessment by FNSW but will only be eligible to play down if they are deemed as a late developer.

 Please Note: Your first calculation submission will be the ONLY measurement which Football NSW will accept.